 The rest of the paper is organized as follows.
 Section 2 introduces the general idea of PPS.
-Section 3 gives an instantiation of PPS in the framework of MOEA/D, called PPS-MOEA/D. Section 4 designs a set of experiments to compare the proposed PPS-MOEA/D with six other CMOEAs, including MOEA/D-IEpsilon [21], MOEA/D-Epsilon [22], MOEA/D-SR [23], MOEA/D-CDP [23], C-MOEA/D [24] and NSGA-II-CDP [10].
+Section 3 gives an instantiation of PPS in the framework of MOEA/D, called PPS-MOEA/D. Section 4 designs a set of experiments to compare the proposed PPS-MOEA/D with six other CMOEAs, including MOEA/D-IEpsilon [22], MOEA/D-Epsilon [23], MOEA/D-SR [24], MOEA/D-CDP [24], C-MOEA/D [25] and NSGA-II-CDP [10].
 Then, a real-world optimization problem, namely the robot gripper optimization, is used to test the performance of PPS-MOEA/D and the other six CMOEAs in Section 5.
 Finally, conclusions are drawn in section 6.

-2. The general framework of push and pull search
+2. The General Framework of Push and Pull Search

 Constraints define infeasible regions in the decision space, and sometimes are defined in such a way that they have an effect on the PF in the objective space.
 The influence of infeasible regions on PFs can be generally classified into three different situations.
-For each situa-
+For each situation, the search behavior of PPS is illustrated by Fig. 1-3, respectively, which can be summarized as follows.